3oFiz4/ENFP-Animatronic/README.md

 - **cogs/birthday** This is a list of command for handling and tracking a birthday.
 - **cogs/misc** This is a list of command for handling and tracking a birthday.
 - **cogs/matching** This is a list of command for matching user with another user command.
+- **cogs/debate** This is a list of command for dealing with a One-Turn-Based debate.
 <details>
   <summary>Command list:</summary>